 - Structural Studies: To understand the mechanisms underlying fundamental biological processes

 The MRC Molecular Haematology Unit at the University of Oxford (MRC MHU) investigates the processes by which multipotential haemopoietic stem cells become committed and differentiate into the highly specialised cells found in the peripheral blood (red cells, granulocytes, lymphocytes and platelets).
-Directed by Professor Doug Higgs, the MHU studies how these processes are perturbed in acquired and inherited blood diseases (e.g. thalassaemia, myelodysplasia and leukaemias).
-MHU research is closely integrated with the National Health Service, giving access to patients with haematological disease and clinical material, thus ensuring that the Unit’s scientific developments can be rapidly translated into improved clinical care.
-The unit collaborates closely with other groups in the MRC Weatherall Institute of Molecular Medicine, University of Oxford.
+The MRC MHU studies how these processes are perturbed in acquired and inherited blood diseases (e.g. thalassaemia, myelodysplasia and leukaemias).
+MRC MHU research is closely integrated with the National Health Service, giving access to patients with haematological disease and clinical material, thus ensuring that the Unit’s scientific developments can be rapidly translated into improved clinical care.
+The unit collaborates closely with other groups in the MRC Weatherall Institute of Molecular Medicine at the University of Oxford.

 The mission of the MRC Weatherall Institute of Molecular Medicine (MRC WIMM) is to investigate the processes underlying normal cell and molecular biology and to determine the mechanisms by which these processes are perturbed in inherited and acquired human diseases.
 The MRC WIMM combines outstanding clinical research with excellent basic science through an equal mixture of scientists and clinicians working together and in collaboration with the National Institute of Health Research, the National Health Service and with commercial companies with the aim of improving the diagnosis and treatment of human diseases.
 The major topics of current research include haematology, immunology, stem cell biology, oncology and inherited human genetic diseases.
 The MRC WIMM hosts the MRC Molecular Haematology Unit and MRC Human Immunology Unit.